-In 2013, the OSPAR commission established two common indicators for the North Sea region, which will be put into practice by the North Sea countries jointly between 2014 and 2016: species-specific trends in relative abundance of non-breeding and breeding marine bird species and the distribution pattern of breeding and non-breeding marine bird species.
-Moreover, the breeding rate of marine bird species has been designated as a prioritised potential indicator that may be established as a common indicator in one to two years.
+The OSPAR commission has established two common indicators for the North Sea region, which will be put into practice by the North Sea countries jointly between 2014 and 2016: species-specific trends in relative abundance of non-breeding and breeding marine bird species and the breeding success/failure of marine birds.
+Both indicators will contribute to the OSPAR intermediate assessment in 2017.
 The advantage of such indicators is that they allow a comprehensive assessment of the status of the various bird species on a North Sea scale.
 It is expected that this information requirement will not lead to supplementary monitoring.
 However, a separate report with seabird information will be required for OSPAR.
 Depending on when this process will yield results, the Monitoring Plan will be adjusted in 2015 or 2016 for further elaboration of indicator (7) 'distribution, size, health and future prospects of populations of vulnerable (endemic) bird species and the quality of the habitat'.
+The Netherlands together with the United Kingdom, will investigate in the coming years (2014 and 2015) whether data on breeding birds from the UK can be linked to the Dutch data on population size and distribution from the MSFD Monitoring Programme.